jameel-institute/daedalus-web-app/README.md

 npm run dev -- --host
 ```

 The QR code shown will allow you to quickly access the app.
+Alternatively, use a service like [ngrok](https://ngrok.com/).

 See the 'production' section of this README for how to run the app in production mode.